MichaelDarr/ahab/README.md

 ```

 ## Commands
-Ahab supports all Docker container commands, automatically targeting the container configured by
+Ahab supports all Docker container commands as described [here](#Ahab).
+For more information, use
-the `ahab.json` file located in the active directory (or in the closest parent, like `git`).
-For
-more info on these, use the `--help` CLI option or visit the
+`ahab [command] --help` or visit the
 [Docker CLI reference](https://docs.docker.com/engine/reference/commandline/cli/).
 Listed below are
-the new commands introduced by Ahab.
+supplemental commands introduced by Ahab.

 | Command               | Description
 | :-------------------- | :--